-- A. Through collegial consultation, provide the Board of Trustees with the advice and judgment of the faculty on professional and academic matters, as agreed upon with the Academic Senate and including all 10+1 matters as either "as rely primarily upon" or "reach mutual agreement with" as represented in Board Policy: - 1.
+- A. Through collegial consultation, provide the Board of Trustees with the advice and judgment of the faculty on professional and academic matters, including: - 1.
 Curriculum, including establishing prerequisites and placing courses within disciplines. - 2.
-Degree and certificaterequirements. - 3.
+Degree and certificate requirements. - 3.
 Grading policies. - 4.
 Educational program development. - 5.
 Standards or policies regarding student preparation and success. - 6.
 District and College governance structures, as related to faculty roles. - 7.
 Faculty roles and involvement in accreditation processes, including self-study and annual reports. - 8.
 Policies for faculty professional development activities. - 9.
 Processes for program review. - 10.
 Processes for institutional planning and budget development. - 11.
 Other academic and professional matters as mutually agreed upon between the governing board and the Academic Senate.
-(Title 5 Regulations, Subchapter 2, Section 53200, 53203) - B. Through joint agreement with the Board of Trustees, assist in the development of District and College hiring criteria, policies and procedures (section 87360). - C. Through joint agreement with the Board, assist in the development of District and College policies and procedures regarding equivalencies to minimum qualifications (section 87359), reassignment of administrators to contract faculty positions (section 87458), and exceptions to the minimum degree requirements for tenure (section 87615), and provide the Board with the advice and judgment of the faculty in regards to these matters. - D. Through consultation with the collective bargaining agent(s) assist in the development of faculty evaluation procedures and policies, and concerning faculty service areas and competency requirements (section 87663, 87743.2). - E. Through consultation with the chief executive officer [SRJC Superintendent/President] or their designee, appoint faculty members to serve on college or District committees, task forces, or other groups dealing with academic and professional matters (section 53202, f).
+(Title 5 Regulations, Subchapter 2, Section 53200, 53203) - B. Through joint agreement with the Board of Trustees, assist in the development of District and College hiring criteria, policies and procedures (section 87360). - C. Through joint agreement with the Board, assist in the development of District and College policies and procedures regarding equivalencies to minimum qualifications (section 87359), reassignment of administrators to full-time contract faculty positions (section 87458), and exceptions to the minimum degree requirements for tenure (section 87615), and provide the Board with the advice and judgment of the faculty in regards to these matters. - D. Consult with the bargaining agent(s) regarding faculty evaluation procedures and policies, and concerning faculty service areas and competency requirements (section 87663, 87743.2). - E. In accordance with Section 53202 (f) of Title 5, Aappoint faculty to serve on College or District committees, task forces, or other groups dealing with academic and professional matters (section 53202, f).